sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 ### How and where are check commands executed?

 All check commands are executed by Sensu agents as the `sensu` user.
-Commands must be executable files that are discoverable on the Sensu agent system (ex: installed in a system `$PATH` directory).
+Commands must be executable files that are discoverable on the Sensu agent system (for example: installed in a system `$PATH` directory).

 ## Check result specification

-Although the Sensu agent will attempt to execute any command defined for a check, successful processing of check results requires adherence to a simple specification.
+Although Sensu agents attempt to execute any command defined for a check, successful processing of check results requires adherence to a simple specification.

 - Result data is output to [STDOUT or STDERR][3]
-    - For standard checks this output is typically a human-readable message
+    - For service checks, this output is typically a human-readable message.
-    - For metrics checks this output contains the measurements gathered by the check
+    - For metrics checks, this output contains the measurements gathered by the check.
 - Exit status code indicates state
     - `0` indicates “OK”
     - `1` indicates “WARNING”
     - `2` indicates “CRITICAL”
-    - exit status codes other than `0`, `1`, or `2` indicate an “UNKNOWN” or custom status
+    - Exit status codes other than `0`, `1`, or `2` indicate an “UNKNOWN” or custom status

 _PRO TIP: Those familiar with the **Nagios** monitoring